Learning to Detect Slip through Tactile Estimation of the Contact Force Field and its Entropy: Hardware Setup And Tactile Data

-Here, $f$ is the sampling frequency, $n$ denotes the total number of data points (in this instance, 63), and $D_{x_i}(t - \Delta t)$ and $D_{x_i}(t)$ represent the positions of the $i$-th data point at time $t-\Delta t$ and $t$, respectively.
-By definition, $v_{x_i}$ and $v_{y_i}$ refer to the velocity components in the x and y directions of the $i$-th data point. $\bar{V_x}$ is the average velocity in the x-direction, $\bar{V_y}$ is the average velocity in the y-direction, and $\Delta t$ is the sampling time, 0.04s in our case since the sampling frequency $f$ of tactile sensor is 25 Hz.
+Here, $f$(=25 Hz) is the sampling frequency, $n$(=63) represents the number of data points, $D_{x_i}$ and $D_{y_i}$ are the positions of the $i$-th data point at times $t$ and $t-\Delta t$, and $\Delta t$(=0.04s) is the sampling interval.

-During dynamic manipulation tasks, such as accelerating or altering the course of motion of a robot while securely grasping an object, the magnitudes of marker flow arrows may be altered.
-This presents a challenge in relying solely on the rate of change of magnitudes of the arrows to detect slip, as the changes in magnitude due to acceleration can create false positives.
-To address this issue, it is necessary to identify distinct features that exclusively indicate slip, thus enabling the construction of a more robust slip detection classifier.
+\textbf{Feature $E$ and $\frac{\delta E}{\delta t}$}: The marker flow displacement inhomogeneity, quantified as entropy, serves as a key metric in our slip detection approach.
+We define this entropy, \(E(X)\), mathematically as:

-In prior research conducted by Yuan \etal~\cite{wenzhen}, the inhomogeneity of the displacement of marker flow was adopted as a metric to quantify slip.
-This inhomogeneity is defined as the entropy of marker flow field.
-Entropy is the statistical measure of randomness of a histogram, expressed as:
+While there are various entropy metrics available, our analysis uses the discrete version of Shannon entropy.
+This choice is underpinned by its validation in prior research, as exemplified in Yuan et al. \cite{wenzhen}.
+In this context, the histogram \(X\) represents the frequency distribution of the magnitude of the displacement field, and \(p(x)\) is the corresponding probability density function.
+Entropy calculation involves multiplying each histogram value by its probability and then applying the negative logarithm to this product.
+For example, Fig. \ref{fig:entrop_histo} shows a tactile image with 63 arrows of varying lengths and the corresponding histogram.
+The proposed entropy calculation involves summing over the discrete values of \(X\), which consists of 15 distinct values, \(\{x_1, x_2, \ldots, x_{15}\}\) and their associated probabilities \(\{p(x_1), p(x_2), \ldots, p(x_{15})\}\), based on:

-Here, the histogram $X$ represents the frequency distribution of the magnitude of the displacement field, and $p(x)$ denotes the probability density function of the length of the marker flow displacement.
-When an object begins to slip, the displacement field becomes more erratic due to the non-uniform contact forces that arise throughout the contact surface as the object moves.
-The inhomogeneity is more significant around the edges of the contact region, resulting in a non-uniform displacement field and increased entropy, as illustrated in Figure \ref{fig:entropy_process}.
-Yuan \cite{wenzhen} established a correlation between the increase in entropy and the likelihood of incipient occurring.
-However, solely relying on entropy as a detection metric compresses the valuable information available in the two-dimensional displacement field into a single value, leading to a loss of information.
-Incorporating entropy as an additional feature into the classification problem would ensure that all available information is utilized.
-This approach would also eliminate false positives that would arise if only $\bar{V_x}$ and $\bar{V_y}$ were used as features.
+When an object begins to slip, the displacement field becomes more inhomogenous due to the non-uniform contact forces that arise throughout the contact surface as the object moves.
+The inhomogeneity is more significant around the edges of the contact region, resulting in a non-uniform displacement field and increased entropy, as illustrated in Fig. \ref{fig:entropy_process}.